open-dc-grid/open-dc-grid.github.io/docs/references.md

----
-editLink: true
----

 # References
-This section provides links to background information useful to understand this project and make progress on the standard and the reference implementations.
+This section provides links to background information useful to understand this project, the standard and the reference implementations.

 ::: tip
 This section is just getting started, filling more as we have the time and energy.
 Suggestions welcome.